k-pipe/terraform-module-gke-autopilot/example/README.md

 As next step you may define and run pipelines following the getting started instructions of the [helm chart](https://helm.k-pipe.cloud/).

-**NOTE:** We recommend to check in the 5 files used for provisioning into a git repository, so that provisioning can be reproduced at a later time and changes to the configuration may be tracked.
+**NOTE:** We recommend to commit the 5 files used for provisioning into a git repository, so that provisioning can be reproduced at a later time and changes to the configuration may be tracked.